bestinslot-xyz/brc20-programmable-module/README.md

 }
 ```

-Similar to a deploy inscription, call inscriptions should also be added as transactions to the EVM using `brc20_addTxToBlock` JSON-RPC method.
-For call transaction, `to` field should be set to the contract address to determine which contract should be called.
+Call inscriptions should be added as transactions to the EVM using `brc20_call` JSON-RPC method.
+BRC2.0 maintains a map of contract addresses and deploy inscriptions, so at least one of the `"c"` or `"i"` fields should be set to call the contract `"c"`, or a contract deployed by the inscription `"i"`.

-If the `c` field is set, then it can be used directly as the `to` value.
-If the `i` field is set instead, then the deployed contract address from corresponding deploy inscription should be used.

-> [!NOTE]
-> This requires maintaining a map of deploy inscription id to contract address. `brc20_addTxToBlock` returns a standard transaction receipt that contains contract addresses for deploy transactions.

 ### Deposit/Withdrawal inscriptions